Skip to main content

 }

-const tx = bitcoin.Transaction.fromBuffer(psbt.data.getTransaction());
+const tx = bitcoin.Transaction.fromBuffer(psbt.data.getTransaction())

 Sign the transaction with your dWallet

-For Bitcoin transactions, the message should be hashed using the SHA-256d algorithm which is just twice sha256.
-The dWallet Network doesn't support this hashing algorithm yet, but does support SHA256 once.
-Therefore, we will hash the message one time and the dWallet Network will do the second time.
+We want to allow seeing the message to be signed before it's hashed.
+Therefore, we will hash the message one time, and the dWallet Network will do the second time.
 We have an open issue for adding this support: https://github.com/dwallet-labs/dwallet-network/issues/161.

-function varSliceSize(someScript: Buffer): number {
+function varSliceSize(someScript: Uint8Array): number {

-const length = someScript.length;
+const length = someScript.length

-return varuint.encodingLength(length) + length;
+return varuint.encodingLength(length) + length

 }